1–2 spots available for Q2 · Claim yours

 • A written incident plan.
 Printed.
 In a binder.
 Because the laptop password manager is no help when the laptop is locked out.

-For the wider view of what "secure by default" looks like for a modern business site, see my website security guide.
+For the wider view of what "secure by default" looks like for a modern business site, see my website security guide for business owners.

 WordPress-specific recovery